What Are Seasonal Allergies?

 - Itchy throat, and itchy/watery eyes*

-Nasal allergy congestion tends to be the most challenging symptom for allergy sufferers, and the hardest to relieve.
+Nasal allergy congestion can be the most challenging symptom for allergy sufferers, and the hardest to relieve.
 There are many over the counter allergy medicine options available to help manage symptoms.
-However, when stuffiness makes you so miserable you suffer — called “stuffering”! — see how Nasacort relieves even the worst nasal allergy congestion to stop the stuffering.
+However, when stuffiness makes you so miserable you suffer — see how Nasacort relieves even the worst nasal allergy congestion.